 Let me explain.

-At the start of the year, we were asked by a large global client to help design and develop a transition program to help new directors (manager of managers) transition effectively and efficiently into their new role as directors.
-Intending to design a program that provided the most effective exposure, training, and on-the-job experiences to a new director, we sought the insights and opinions of 25 leaders who had recently made that very same transition.
+Recently, we were asked by a large global client to help design and develop a transition program to help new directors (manager of managers) transition effectively and efficiently into their new role.
+Intending to design a program that provided the most effective exposure, training, and on-the-job experiences, we sought the insights and opinions of 25 leaders who had recently made that very same transition.
 In conducting hour-long individual interviews, we asked: “What is the most important thing you can and should do as a person new to your role as director?”

 While we heard about the importance of getting familiar with the tools of the job as well as understanding the measures that drive the business, virtually every one of the nascent directors explained how important relationship building was to their current success as directors.
 They explained why relationship building was so important: